ems00023/Homework1Southwell/README.md

 This application is a prototype for a climate data-based web application.
 It aims to help event planners and everyday people plan for future events by providing accurate weather predictions.
 This project has a home page as well as a search page.
 It is currently in the prototype phase, meaning not everything has functionality yet.
 However, the layout is there.

 ## Page Description
 Two pages were created for the site.
 One being a home page and the other being used for searching locations.
+Both use bootstrap and have custom CSS made to enchance the overall look of the application.
+The bootstrap used was call Mint.
+The custom CSS can be found in the css/site.css.
+This CSS sets the background color and adds a blue dotted border around the site.
 ### Home Page
 The first thing on the home page is a level one heading providing a call to action.
 Following that is an anchor element that navigates the user from the home page to the search page.
 This is done by using the (<a>) function with the hypertext reference (here).
 The next item on the home page is the second-level header.
 This serves as a title for the table that follows.
 The table includes reasons why this application can help you.
 The table has two rows and is styled with stripes, using “table table-striped.”
 Next on the home page is another level two header.
 This header is a title for the list that follows.
 The list is a part of my unique HTML Element that wasn’t discussed in class.
 I was inspired by other websites that provide lists.
 This list lists popular destinations.
 Currently, it is just a list, but in the future, I want to be able to make the list interactive and lead them to search results.
 ### Search Page

+The first code on the search page is a second-level header telling the user to start.
+Next is another second-level header asking the user to type in the desired location to search for.
+Then, there is a search bar.
+This search bar currently is not entirely functional.
+It, however, lets the user type in the bar.
+Next is a button created with JavaScript, which future purpose is to search the location typed in the search bar.

 ## Research Summary